Open a discussion with the RubyMotion community. All members can interact and help each other.

 What fees are applicable?

-RubyMotion is a one-time purchase.
+RubyMotion is a product delivered via a yearly subscription plan.
 Check our Buy page for more details.
-Once acquired, RubyMotion never expires.
-There are no royalties or per-title fees.
+There are no royalties, hidden and per-title fees.

-No. We are a small, 100% bootstrapped business, and we do not have the necessary resources to support a free version of RubyMotion.
-However, we do provide full refunds within 30 days of purchase.
+We are a small, self-funded business, and we do not have the necessary resources to support a free version of RubyMotion.
+We are also focusing on supporting RubyMotion as a platform for the long term.

 I am a large company.
 Do you offer site licenses?